api-search/apis-io-maintainers/README.md

-# maintainers-api
+# APIs.io API
-This is the maintainers API.
+This is an API for the APIs.io search engine.